Piscotty hits A's 2nd walkoff slam this year, beats Rangers - WHIZ News

 Edinson Volquez (0-1) got into trouble quickly in the ninth inning when he walked two batters and gave up a hit to load the bases with nobody out.

-Volquez retired Robbie Grossman on a popup before Piscotty hit a first-pitch drive over the wall in center to match the opening night 10th-inning slam by Matt Olson against the Angels.
+Volquez retired Robbie Grossman on a popup before Piscotty hit a first-pitch drive off Jesse Chavez over the wall in center to help the A’s become the 17th team with two walkoff slams in the same season.

 Liam Hendriks (1-0) pitched a perfect ninth for the win.